brennanfife/zos/packages/docs/docs/docs/upgrading.md

 }
 ```

-This is a traditional immutable contract that will remain frozen for ever on
+This is a traditional immutable contract that will remain frozen forever on
 the blockchain, with mistakes, limited functionalities and everything.
 ZeppelinOS lets us opt-in to allow upgrades on our contracts, and open the
 doors to a more sustainable process for developing our projects.
 With upgrades